Active Brownian particle under stochastic position and orientation resetting in a harmonic trap: Mean orientation and mean displacement

 Now, we proceed to calculate $\la\rv\ra_s$ we consider the initial position at $\la\rv\ra_0=0$, using the equation~(\ref{eq:moment}) leads to $\la\rv\ra_s = \Pe\la\uv\ra_s/(s+\beta)$.
 Substituting $\la\uv\ra_s$ and then inverse Laplace transform gives the mean displacement in the absence of resetting $\la\rv(t)\ra$~\cite{Chaudhuri2021}.
 The parallel and perpendicular component of the displacement vector to the initial orientation defined as $\uv_0$ as $\rv_{\parallel} = (\rv\cdot\uv_0)\uv_0$ and $\rv_{\perp} =\rv - \rv_{\parallel}$.
 In the presence of stochastic resetting using renewal approach in equation~(\ref{eq:moment_resetting}), we get \bea \fl\la\rv_{\parallel}(t)\ra_r = \f{\Pe \uv_0 (e^{-(\beta+r) t} -e^{-(1+r)t})}{1-\beta} - \f{r\Pe\uv_0}{1-\beta} \left[\f{1-e^{-(1+r)t}}{1+r}-\f{1-e^{-(\beta+r)t}}{\beta+r}\right]\,. \eea In the absence of harmonic trap ($\beta=0$), equation~(\ref{eq:rpara_resetting}) simplifies to ABP under stochastic resetting~\cite{Kumar2020}, see \ref{app:ncorr_rpara}, figure~\ref{app_fig1}(b).
 In figure~\ref{fig1}(a), we plot equation~(\ref{eq:rpara_resetting}) as solid lines, showing excellent agreement with the simulation results represented by the points.
-For a small resetting rate ($r$), $\la\rv_{\parallel}(t)\ra_r$ exhibits non-monotonic behavior: it starts with a small value in the short-time, thermally dominated diffusion regime, reaches a maximum at intermediate times in the activity-dominated regime, and then decays back to smaller values due to trapping, see squares ($\Box$) for $r=0.1$ in figure~\ref{fig1}(a).
+For a small resetting rate ($r$), $\la\rv_{\parallel}(t)\ra_r$ exhibits non-monotonic behavior: it starts with a small value in the short time, thermally dominated diffusion regime, reaches a maximum at intermediate times in the activity-dominated regime, and then decays back to smaller values due to trapping, see for $r=0.1$ (squares, $\Box$) in figure~\ref{fig1}(c).
 At long times, $\la\rv_{\parallel}(t)\ra_r$ decays to zero in the absence of stochastic resetting~\cite{Chaudhuri2021}, exhibiting the same behavior as for low resetting rates.
-For intermediate values of the resetting rate ($r$), $\la\rv_{\parallel}(t)\ra_r$ initially shows a small value in the short-time, thermally dominated diffusion regime, reaches a maximum at intermediate times in the activity-dominated regime, and then does not decay back to smaller values due to the cancellation of trapping effects by stochastic resetting, see circles ($\circ$) for $r=2$ in figure~\ref{fig1}(a).
-For large values of the resetting rate ($r$), $\la\rv_{\parallel}(t)\ra_r$ initially shows a small value in the short-time, thermally dominated diffusion regime, slightly increases in the activity-dominated regime, and then saturates due to the dominance of stochastic resetting, see triangles ($\triangle$) for $r=20$ in figure~\ref{fig1}(a).
+For intermediate values of the resetting rate ($r$), $\la\rv_{\parallel}(t)\ra_r$ initially shows a small value in the short-time, thermally dominated diffusion regime, reaches a maximum at intermediate times in the activity-dominated regime, and then does not decay back to smaller values in long-time, see for $r=2$ (circles, $\circ$) in figure~\ref{fig1}(c).
+For large values of the resetting rate ($r$), $\la\rv_{\parallel}(t)\ra_r$ initially shows a small value in the short-time, thermally dominated diffusion regime, slightly increases in the activity-dominated regime, and then saturates due to the dominance of stochastic resetting, see for $r=20$ (triangles, $\triangle$) in figure~\ref{fig1}(c).